yochannah/carpentries.org/pages/welcome-tip-sheet.md

 ### Citing and reusing this tipsheet

-This tipsheet was adapted from an original by the Center for Scientific Collaboration and Community Engagement (CSCCE) under a CC BY 4.0 license doi:  10.5281/zenodo.4161782
+This tipsheet was adapted from an original by the Center for Scientific Collaboration and Community Engagement (CSCCE) under a CC-BY 4.0 license doi: [10.5281/zenodo.4161782](https://doi.org/10.5281/zenodo.4161782).